falcosecurity/falcoctl/README.md

  The `registry` commands interact with OCI registries allowing the user to authenticate, pull and push artifacts.
 We have tested the *falcoctl* tool with the **ghcr.io** registry, but it should work with all the registries that support the OCI artifacts.

+### Falcoctl registry auth
+The `registry auth` command authenticates a user to a given OCI registry.

-#### Falcoctl registry login
+#### Falcoctl registry auth basic
-The `registry login` authenticates a user to a given OCI registry.
+The `registry auth basic` command authenticates a user to a given OCI registry using HTTP Basic Authentication.
 Run the command in advance for any private registries.

-#### Falcoctl registry logout
+#### Falcoctl registry auth oauth
-The `registry logout` removes the stored credentials by the `registry login` command.
+The `registry auth oauth` command retrieves access and refresh tokens for OAuth2.0 client credentials flow authentication.
+Run the command in advance for any private registries.

-#### Falcoctl registry push
+### Falcoctl registry push
 It pushes local files and references the artifact uniquely.
 The following command shows how to push a local file to a remote registry:
 ```bash
 falcoctl registry push --type=plugin ghcr.io/falcosecurity/plugins/plugin/cloudtrail:0.3.0 clouddrail-0.3.0-linux-x86_64.tar.gz --platform linux/amd64
 ```
 The type denotes the **artifact** type in this case *plugins*.
 The `ghcr.io/falcosecurity/plugins/plugin/cloudtrail:0.3.0` is the unique reference that points to the **artifact**.
 Currently, *falcoctl* supports only two types of artifacts: **plugin** and **rulesfile**.
 Based on **artifact type** the commands accepts different flags:
-* *--annotation-source*: set annotation source for the artifact;
+* `--annotation-source`: set annotation source for the artifact;
-* *--depends-on*: set an artifact dependency (can be specified multiple times).
-Example: "--depends-on my-plugin:1.2.3"
+* `--depends-on`: set an artifact dependency (can be specified multiple times).
+Example: `--depends-on my-plugin:1.2.3`
-* *--tag*: additional artifact tag.
+* `--tag`: additional artifact tag.
 Can be repeated multiple time
-* *--type*: type of artifact to be pushed.
-Allowed values: "rulesfile", "plugin"
+* `--type`: type of artifact to be pushed.
+Allowed values: `rulesfile`, `plugin`

-#### Falcoctl registry pull
+### Falcoctl registry pull
 Pulling **artifacts** involves specifying the reference.
 The type of **artifact** is not required since the tool will implicitly extract it from the OCI **artifact**:
 ```
 falcoctl registry pull ghcr.io/falcosecurity/plugins/plugin/cloudtrail:0.3.0